SupraSummus/pblock/README.md

 Tools
 -----

-Tools done:
-*
+* `pblock-read` - read range from pblock stream and print to output

 Tools in progress:

 * `pblock-srv` - serve a file using pblock stream
   * write support to be tested
-  * after file end there should be ocean of zeroes
-* `pblock-cat` - receive/send file from/to pblock stream
-  * write support to be added
-  * should not support gaps in file
-  * rename to `pblock-read` because it's not like `cat` at all
 * `pblock-mix`

 Tools intended: